Gospel: Mark 6:7-13

 12 Leaving, they announced (the Good News) so (others) might repent.
 13 They expelled many demons.
 They anointed with oil many sick people and healed (them).

 With the call of Jesus came power.
 The Twelve preached.
-In doing so, They exercised power over spirit that possessed and weakened their victims.
-In the mind set of the ancient world, Jews commonly believed the cosmos contained a hierarchy of beings.
+In doing so, They exercised power over spirits that possessed and weakened their victims.
+In the mindset of the ancient world, Jews commonly believed the cosmos contained a hierarchy of beings.
 The transcendent God sat at the pinnacle of this order.
 Then, came powerful spiritual beings ("archangels, principalities, and powers").
 Third, came lesser spirits (common angels and "unclean spirits").
 Fourth, stood humanity.
 Finally, came plant and animal life.
 Notice authority delineated this hierarchy of being.
 The higher level of being had power over the lower forms.
 So, unclean spirits could possess, weaken, and even kill people.
 This was the way of existence for the ancient.
-But, the Jesus and his Twelve preached to announce a change in that hierarchy.
+But, Jesus and his Twelve preached to announce a change in that hierarchy.
 God would adopt humanity, making its members "sons" and "daughters" of the Father (in doing so, humanity would jump two levels of being above powerful spiritual beings.
 This was Good News!)
 Jesus, the very Son of God, gave his Twelve power over a higher level of being ("unclean spirits") as they preached the coming of the Kingdom.

 Catechism Theme: The Church's Missionary Efforts (CCC 849-856)